Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 the FFI boundary and thus we cannot capture state in lambdas, like is the normal process for getting Sync/Send safe data into stateless callbacks.
 To fix this, we create a static, type-erased pointer pointing at our Core.
 We can then access that pointer into our "efiapi" functions.
-It must be a type-erased pointer because the Core is generic over `P` ("Platform"), which ultimetly means the layout in memory of the Core is not known by our crate, only by the binary crate using the core.
+It must be a type-erased pointer because the Core is generic over `P` ("Platform"), which ultimately means the layout in memory of the Core is not known by our crate, only by the binary crate using the core.

 This is only able to be done because of the general context in which our crate is used.
-There is only ever going to be one `Core<P>` initialized in a given binary, so we can guaruntee that the `Core` in the pointer is our core.
+There is only ever going to be one `Core<P>` initialized in a given binary, so we can guarantee that the `Core` in the pointer is our core.
 To continue down the safety conversation, there are also a few extra percautions we take.
 The first is that the only way to set the instance is through the `entry_point` method, which requires that `Self` have a lifetime of `'static`.
-This guaruntees the pointer will always be valid.
+This guarantees the pointer will always be valid.

 The next has to do with mutable aliasing.
 It is impossible.
 Since the platform must instantiate the `Core` as a static, it must always be immutable (.e.g. not `static mut`).
 In addition to this, the `instance()` function (which gets the static referenced core in the "efiapi" functions), also only returns a reference.
-What this ultimetly means is that all fields in the Core must now have their own interior mutability.
+What this ultimately means is that all fields in the Core must now have their own interior mutability.
 For the previously static types, this is no problem.
 They already had that.
 But it does result in us needing to add some wrapper types around our existing fields.
 That is an implementation detail that will not be discussed here.